kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 ## Motivation
 It may be useful to enforce consistency across the namespace and names of all Resources within a project.

+Typical use cases include:
 - Ensure all Resources are in the correct Namespace
 - Ensure all Resources share a common naming convention
-- Copy or Fork an existing Project and change the Namespace / Names
+- Copy or fork an existing project and change the Namespace or Resource name

 ## Setting Namespace
 The Namespace for all namespaced Resources declared in the Resource Config may be set with `namespace`.
 This sets the Namespace for both generated Resources (e.g. ConfigMaps and Secrets) and non-generated Resources within a project.